Pentax K-mount: K_{AF}-mount

+PENTAX-F lens with K_{AF} mount; note mechanical coupling (at 12 o'clock position) for in-body focus motor, seventh (digital) contact at 9 o'clock, and K_{A} aperture encoding pins between 9 and 10 o'clock.

 The K_{AF}-mount was Pentax's second and much improved attempt at adding auto-focus to lenses.
 It adds a small drive shaft to the K_{A}-mount, allowing the body to adjust the focus of the lens.
 This makes the lenses less bulky than the earlier K_{F}-mount, which had both a motor and batteries inside the lens.

 It also adds a seventh electrical contact, this one carrying digital information from the lens to the camera.
 It carries the following information: focal length, distance to the subject, exact absolute f-stop value, and lens size.
 This information is used to make better exposure decisions, along with the multi-segmented metering that was introduced in cameras using the K_{AF}-mount.

 The MZ-30/ZX-30, MZ-50/ZX-50, MZ-60/ZX-60, the *ist series and the K100D/K110D lack the mechanical stop-down coupler/indicator.
 In these cameras – in aperture priority mode – the aperture is set by a dial on the camera body, and no longer on the lens.
 Pre-A lenses can only be used in manual stop down metering mode and manual flash mode.